D'Aubigny Road

 1. James and Jane Towner are listed in the 1871 population census, as both aged 41 and resident at 14 Lewes Road.
 James is already a builder.

-4. In July 1878,Towner and Denham build No.4 (George and Jane Wymark's house D'AUBIGNÉ VILLA) at the south east end of the street.
-In Nov 1878, they build No.17 - a small house at the north end.
-In Dec 1878, they are also building No.1 (Towner's own house) at the south west end.
-In March 1878, Towner continues work at the south west end of the street by building No. 3
+In Nov 1878, Towner and Denman build No.17 - a small house at the north end.
+In Dec 1878, they also build No.1 (Towner's own house) at the south west end.
+In March 1879, Towner builds No. 3 at the south-west end of the street.

 Click here to return to history research links